Induced subgraphs and tree decompositions V. One neighbor in a hole: Introduction

 A {\em prism} is a graph consisting of two triangles $\{a_1,a_2,a_3\}$ and $\{b_1, b_2, b_3\}$, and three paths $P_i$ from $a_i$ to $b_i$ for $1 \leq i \leq 3$, all of length at least one, and such that for $i \neq j$ the only edges between $P_i$ and $P_j$ are $a_ia_j$ and $b_ib_j$.

-Let $\mathcal{T}_2$ be the family of all graphs consisting of an (induced) cycle $C$ of length at least four, and a vertex outside of $C$ with at least two non-adjacent neighbors in $C$, together with all prisms and all pyramids.
-Note that each graph in $\mathcal{T}_2$ contains a graph in $\mathcal{T}_1$.
+Let $\mathcal{T}_2$ be the family of all graphs consisting of a hole $C$ and a vertex outside of $C$ with at least two non-adjacent neighbors in $C$, together with all prisms and all pyramids.
+Note that each graph in $\mathcal{T}_2$ contains a graph in $\mathcal{T}_1$ (so the class of $\mathcal{T}_1$-free graphs is properly contained in the class of $\mathcal{T}_2$-free graphs).
 We prove:

 \begin{theorem} The family $\mathcal{T}_2$ is helpful. \end{theorem}